KarthikJanjam/sfpractice/README.md

-# sfpractice
+# sfpractice changed
-This repository is for salesforce practice
+This repository is for salesforce practice.